How to Link the Three Financial Statements (Explained)

 Working capital changes:

-• Increases in Accounts Receivable (use of cash—added to assets)
+• Increases in Accounts Receivable (use of cash, since revenue was recorded but cash was not collected)

-• Increases in Inventory (use of cash—added to assets)
+• Increases in Inventory (use of cash, since the company purchased goods not yet sold)

-• Increases in Accounts Payable (source of cash—added to liabilities)
+• Increases in Accounts Payable (source of cash, since the company received goods but has not yet paid)

 After these adjustments, we arrive at Cash Flow from Operations."